Early stage support groups

 - A formal educational group led by an expert.
 The emphasis is on input from all members based on personal experience rather than expert or professional knowledge.

-For information about Early Stage Support Groups in your area, please contact your local Alzheimer Resource Centre or see the First Link Bulletin for a list of upcoming dementia education and support programs in your community.
+For information about Early Stage Support Groups in your area, please contact your local Alzheimer Resource Centre for a list of upcoming dementia education and support programs in your community.